Conservation

-Conservation Groups Join Forces
+Groups Join Forces Dr Francesca

 In NSW much of our bushland heritage is being destroyed through government inaction on land clearing.
 Land clearing is the greatest cause of land degradation and extinction of animals and plants in this state.
 The NSW Government’s response continues to be slow and ineffective and threatened types of bushlands and grasslands are still being cleared.
+The amount of vegetation being cleared is still much too high despite the fact that the NSW Government, through current legislation and planning, has the means to control inappropriate land clearing.
+Illegal clearing continues in addition to the tens of thousands of hectares being legally approved for clearing each year. |

 In response to this, World Wide Fund for Nature (WWF) and The Wilderness Society have initiated a joint campaign to ensure that the NSW Government acts to control land clearing.
 I have a background in threatened species conservation and spent many years working with landholders and volunteers to address the impacts of land clearing — now I have been employed to lead their NSW Landclearing Campaign.